pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 ### Returns

-New instance of the subscription object with an empty event dispatcher.
+A new subscription instance with an empty event dispatcher.

 ## Unsubscribe